Click here to jump to Action Items.

 Slashed property taxes, guarantees, and city and state leases to help advance strategies that create market value are what we need to build up these communities according to the visions their residents hold.

-To be clear, any city and state leases should not be for services that are primarily for low-income or vulnerable residents.
-Concentrating government services for low-income residents in low-income communities is patently not working to build wealth for low-income communities.
+To be clear, any city and state leases should not be for services that are primarily for poor or vulnerable residents.
+Concentrating means-tested services in working-class communities is patently not working to build wealth for working-class communities.
 That approach is freezing families in poverty.

-- Action Item 1: Create a vision for growth in impoverished neighborhoods.
+- Action Item 1: Create a vision for growth in working-class neighborhoods.

-- Action Item 2: Slash property taxes to $0.86 per $100.00.
+- Action Item 3: Slash property taxes to $0.86 per $100.00.
 This helps working moms and families and small businesses.
 And it helps end corruption.
-Stephen Walters said it best here in the Baltimore Sun.

-- Action Item 3: Commit to $1 billion over seven years in guarantees and city and state leases in impoverished communities.
+- Action Item 4: Commit to $1 billion over seven years in guarantees and city and state leases (for uses that are not means-tested) in working-class communities.

-- Action Item 4: Increase grant funding through State Revitalization Programs and Neighborhood Business Works.
-This includes providing 100% grants for the build-out of businesses and zero-cost leases for up to five years in impoverished neighborhoods for businesses such as grocery, restaurants, banks and hardware stores.
+- Action Item 5: Increase grant funding through State Revitalization Programs and Neighborhood Business Works.
+This includes providing 100% grants for the build-out of businesses and zero-cost leases for up to five years in working-class neighborhoods for businesses such as grocery, restaurants, banks and hardware stores.

-- Action Item 6: Raising the minimum wage solves for economic inequality too.
+- Action Item 7: Raising the minimum wage solves for economic inequality too.
 Take a look at the results of this study in the New York Times.
 Maryland increased the minimum wage to $15.00 over a six-year period, but the annual rate still needs to be pegged to inflation.
 Otherwise, we haven’t made meaningful progress.
-And raise the minimum wage in Baltimore City to $15.00 before the state increase takes effect in 2026.